sachi76/technical-blogs/_posts/2025-05-14-know-about-sonarqube.markdown

 While I haven’t yet integrated SonarQube into my own projects, I’ve spent time understanding what it does, how it works, and why so many top engineering teams rely on it.
 In this post, I’ll break down:

 - What SonarQube actually is
 - Why it matters (especially as your project grows)
-- How it fits into modern development workflows
-- And why I plan to use it in my upcoming projects

-If you’re building serious backend systems or aiming to become a stronger engineer, SonarQube is one of those tools you *shouldn’t ignore*.
+If you’re building serious backend systems or aiming to become a stronger engineer, SonarQube is one of those tools you _shouldn’t ignore_.

 Let’s dive in.